-Worker's Comp Exemptions for Independent Contractors
+Workers' Comp Exemptions for Independent Contractors

-Worker's compensation is a state-based program that provides insurance benefits to employees who become ill or injured on the job.
-All businesses with employees must pay the cost of worker's compensation insurance, but some small businesses that have been classified as employers can exempt themselves from having to pay these costs for workers who are considered non-employees, like contract workers.
+Workers' compensation is a state-based program that provides insurance benefits to employees who become ill or injured on the job.
+All businesses with employees must pay the cost of workers' compensation insurance, but some small businesses that have been classified as employers can exempt themselves from having to pay these costs for workers who are considered non-employees, like contract workers.

-Worker's Compensation Exemption
+Workers' Compensation Exemption

-Each state has different regulations allowing certain employees to be exempt from worker's compensation.
-The most common situation exempting a worker from worker's compensation is the independent contractor.
-While the term "employee" is used in this situation, independent contractors are not employees; an independent contractor is a self-employed individual.
+Each state has different regulations that exempt certain types of workers from being covered by workers' compensation insurance.
+The most common type of excluded worker is the independent contractor.
+Independent contractors are not employees; an independent contractor is a self-employed individual.

 In some states, these independent workers are required to state that they are "free from control" for specific occupations.
 Typically, the statement must be notarized, and a fee is charged for this waiver or exemption declaration.

-Some states exempt sole proprietors, LLC owners, and partners in partnerships from worker's compensation payments.
-The US Department of Labor has a list of all the state worker's compensation offices.
+Some states exempt sole proprietors, LLC owners, and partners in partnerships from workers' compensation payments.
+The US Department of Labor has a list of all the state workers' compensation offices.
 To find information about whether you might be exempt, you need to do some searching on the state website.
 This type of exemption is most common in the construction industry.

-Applying For This Exemption Depends on Your State
+Applying For Exemption

-As you can see, the requirements for filing a worker's compensation exemption differ widely from state to state.
+The requirements for filing a workers' compensation exemption differ widely from state to state.
 Florida's application, for example, begins by asking you to describe the general category of exemption (construction or non-construction) and within non-construction, whether the exemption is for an officer of a corporation or a member/owner of an LLC.

 The business document number, from the filing with the state, is required.
 The application also asks for "scope of business or trade," which is the business's industry type.